 Many remember 1966 as the year England won the football world cup but as many know, it marked significant railway closures.
 In 1966 marked the closure of two iconic main lines.
 The Great Central, that marvel of railway engineering, and the much loved Somerset & Dorset Joint Railway.

 In my first Blog, I couldn’t let 2016 end without discussing the 50th anniversary of these closures.
 Recently a friend asked me if there was ever a railway line in this country which carried trains from continental Europe.
 He was amazed and somewhat shocked when I said there was and that it had been closed in 1966.
 In fact, the Great Central railway wasn’t just shut it was totally obliterated.
+Imagine if this still existed today – there might not be a need to build HS2!

 Is Beeching to blame for the closure of the Great Central Railway?